-Before you begin to consider starting massage therapy with a client, there are a list of things you’ll need to ask them before you begin.
-Depending on the client, this may take a very short amount of time, however it’s important to understand exactly why we ask these questions, and why they’re so important.
+There are a list of questions to ask your client before you begin massage therapy.
+These should always be asked before you consider beginning work.
+Depending on the client, this may take a very short amount of time, however, it’s important to understand exactly why we ask these questions, and why they’re so important.

 Some clients may be quick to answer the routine questions, but there will be others who might find them a little trickier.
 Treat each client individually, and don’t assume an answer until you have it from them.
 Go through a short interview process with each one before asking them to lie down and beginning the treatment.

 Remember to also employ active listening techniques and pay attention to their body language.
 We’ve put together a sample of some questions that you might ask a client before you begin treatment, so you can easily gauge the type of massage they’re looking for, and can treat them appropriately in regards to their past experience and potential injuries.